bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Butcher made an elf into meat.
 - Planning to ambush the shipment to Glennroch.
   - Glennroch elite are called "stewards".
-- Dwite meets Stewart TBD.
+- Dwite meets Stewart Tollic.
 - Dwite meets Assistant TBD.

 ## Session 50: Circles and Progress (2022-03-04)